-The energy that led Ivey to create its Hong Kong campus two decades ago animates us still.
-As the effects of globalization of higher education continue to deepen, we will see some universities investing in physical presences far beyond their main campuses.
+The energy that led Ivey to create its Hong Kong campus two decades ago still animates us.
+As the effects of globalization of higher education continue to deepen, we will see universities investing in physical presences far beyond their main campuses.

-We will develop a model to allow us to establish temporary presences in various international locations, whether those be field schools, advanced seminars for professionals, or other mechanisms that would make it possible to operate on the international stage in ways that bolster opportunities for our academic community and also contribute, for example, to international partnerships with universities and NGOs.
+We will develop a model to allow us to establish a temporary presence in various international locations, whether field schools, advanced seminars for professionals, or other mechanisms that would make it possible to operate on the international stage in ways that bolster opportunities for our academic community and also contribute to international partnerships with universities and NGOs.

-In continuing our work internationally, we will generally work to deepen existing teaching and research partnerships with international colleagues and promote research mobility.
+In continuing our work internationally, we will work to deepen existing teaching and research partnerships with international colleagues and promote research mobility.
 We have pursued student mobility paths for many years, and we will review those paths to ensure that we are offering to our students the most robust international experiences for learning and research.

 All serious research-intensive universities strive to attract students from abroad.
-And great educational experiences require a mix of domestic and international students.
-That mix makes for the best of both the academic and social experiences for students and brings diverse research strengths and multi-cultural perspectives to the entire community.
-Here at home we will aim to attract 20 to 25 per cent of our students from abroad, increasing in particular the ratio of undergraduate students, having already achieved 25 per cent graduate students.
+Great educational experiences require a mix of domestic and international students.
+That mix makes for the best of both the academic and social experiences for students and brings diverse research strengths and multicultural perspectives to the entire community.
+We will attract 20 to 25 per cent of our students from abroad, increasing in particular the ratio of undergraduate students, having already achieved 25 per cent graduate students.
 We will create a new strategy for international recruitment and aim to populate our academic programs more evenly.
-These were also goals of our previous plan, and we aim to continue them now.
+These were goals of our previous plan, and we aim to continue them now.

-We will invest new resources in order to ensure success in our broad international efforts.
+We will invest new resources to ensure success in our broad international efforts.
+Through these efforts, in part, Western will continue to graduate leaders who can influence and create change around the world.